Termiiii/MiniprojektDET/README.md

 -player overhaul 1 (dashing, double jump, better physics, maybe better sprite)

--game menu (highscore, new game, exit, options) - fully integrated into the demo game.
+-game menu (highscore, new game, exit, options, pause) - fully integrated into the demo game.

 -projectiles - todo for when someone can do them